kernel-memory-dump/telegram-counter-bot/README.md

 # FORKED to customize commands and enable redis as storage (heroku-addon)

-Only required env variable is BOT_TOKEN (telegram bot token) Deployed on heroku as a worker + redis addon https://devcenter.heroku.com/articles/redistogo
+Only required env variable is BOT_TOKEN (telegram bot token) , REDISGOTO url is set automatically after a succesful redistogo addon setup
+Deployed on heroku as a worker + redis addon https://devcenter.heroku.com/articles/redistogo